Non-trivial Kazhdan-Lusztig coefficients of affine Weyl groups: The case of type

-{\bf Proof.} The proof is similar to the one of Lemma 4.5.
-As Lemma 4.5, we shall only consider the case that $n\geqslant 7$ is odd in the followings.
-Using Argument 2.4 repeatly, we obtain the following (1)-(4) (refer to the corresponding ones in Lemma 4.5 and note specially that $w_{3,n-2}=s_2w_{2,n-2}$).
+\end{Lemma} \begin{proof} As Lemma \ref{lem:D1}, we shall only consider the case that $n\geqslant 7$ is odd in the followings.
+Using an analysis similar to that for $(\diamondsuit)$ repeatly, we obtain the following (1)-(4) (refer to the corresponding ones in Lemma \ref{lem:D1} and note specially that $w_{3,n-2}=s_2w_{2,n-2}$).

 {\bf (1)}

 {\bf (2)}

 {\bf (3)}